 Artists and arts workers are seeing their work evaporate.
-Multicultural Arts Victoria recognises that jobs in the industry will be scarce for the immediate future as self-generated income disappears.
+MAV recognises that jobs in the industry will be scarce for the immediate future as self-generated income disappears.

 Along with our counterparts in the sector we are urging governments to provide urgent support.

 In the meantime, here are some ways that may assist you at this critical time.